Cheapest Washington County Heating Oil Price History

 Short Term Trends

-Washington’s overall oil use fluctuates annually primarily depending on how cold each winter is.
-As the temperature outside drops, homes’ heating systems need to burn more and more heating oil to keep the house warm inside.
+Washington’s overall oil use changes annually depending on winter temperatures.
+As the temperature outside drops, homes’ furnaces need to burn more and more heating oil to keep the house warm inside.
 Last winter, the average outside temperature in Washington was 32.1°F, which was 3.9°F colder than the prior winter's average outside temperature.

 Washington County Average Winter Temperature